 - Neutral tests.
 The test resulted in neither a winner nor a loser.
 Results are “inconclusive”, for none of them is better than the rest.
 It’s like we wasted our time!
 Here you can see a list of 6 A/B tests that did absolutely nothing for the guys at Groove.

 - Negative tests.
-The variation we created resulted in fewer conversions.
+The variant we created resulted in fewer conversions.
 Better remove this test before anyone sees it, right?

 If a test didn’t end up as expected, never discard it without looking into it—ask yourself why it didn’t match your expectations, try to understand where things went “wrong”, and get ready for the next split test!